What Happens To Seized Assets From Money Laundering In Singapore?

 This article provides insights into seized assets, the types of assets that can be confiscated, the legal framework governing their seizure, and their final disposition under Singapore’s legal system.

-What Happens To The Seized Assets?
+What Happens To The Seized Assets From Money Laundering?

-Here’s what happens to the seized assets:
+Here’s what happens to the seized assets in detail:

 1. Assets Are Temporarily Held During Investigations